cariasp27/unit-4-game/README.md

-Adventure Time RPG
+#Adventure Time RPG
-This is a simple game built using HTML, CSS, Javascript, and JQuery for CWRU's Coding Bootcamp.
+This is a basic RPG game demonstrating my abilities in
-Simply select a character, press the ready button, and defeat all enemies in your path!
-Upcoming Features:
-Lemon Grab Boss fight
-audio clips
-media screen queries
+ - HTML
+ - Javascript
+ - JQuery
+ - CSS
+ - Github

+##Gameplay
+Once you select a character, you will be shown a ready button.
+Once pressed you will battle 3 enemies and if you beat them, you win!
+This was one of the first assignments submitted for the Case Western Reserve Coding Bootcamp so it is not fully fleshed out.

+###ICEBOX
+- Audio Clips
+- Lemongrab Boss Fight
-long character list
+- Longer character list
+- More expansive moveset